JsonParser

 we are telling JsonParser

 to match paths to current map values!
-By default, this option is disabled, for performance reasons (there is some penalty because more paths are matched).class
+By default, this option is disabled, for performance reasons (there is some penalty because more paths are matched).

 or __class